The Master of Science in Nursing degrees at MTSU help address a critical shortage

 - TOEFL (Test of English as a Foreign Language) if needed.

-Students are advised to contact the graduate program advisor in the School of Nursing before beginning the application procedure.
+Students are advised to contact the graduate program academic advisor in the School of Nursing before beginning the application process.
 Applications are due by October 1 for spring admission and April 1 for fall admission.

 - submit application with the appropriate application fee (online at www.mtsu.edu/graduate/apply.php).
 Once this initial application has been accepted, the applicant will receive directions on how to enter the graduate portal to be able to submit other materials.